Alvin W Vogtle Electric Generating Plant, or Plant Vogtle, is located in Burke County, near Waynesboro, Georgia, US.

-In February 2012, the US Nuclear Regulatory Commission had approved the construction and operation of units 3 and 4.
+In February 2012, the US Nuclear Regulatory Commission (NRC) approved the construction and operation of units 3 and 4.
 The two units are the first nuclear plants to be approved in the US since the Three Mile Island plant accident in 1979.

-Units 1 and 2 of the Vogtle Electric Generating Plant were built at a cost of about $8.87bn.
+Units 1 and 2 of the Vogtle Electric Generating Plant were built at a cost of approximately $8.87bn.
 The partial meltdown of the Three Mile Island nuclear plant in the state of Pennsylvania in 1979 caused the initial budget, of $668m, to increase to $8.87bn owing to new safety measures and designs.

-Unites 1 and 2 of Plant Vogtle
+Units 1 and 2 of Plant Vogtle

 Construction restarted in 1977.
-The two units were originally licensed until 2027 and 2029 respectively.
+The two units were originally licensed until 2027 and 2029, respectively.
 In 2009, the licences were renewed until 16 January 2047 and 9 February 2049.
 The units employ more than 800 workers.

 The two units were designed and constructed by the Bechtel Power Corporation and Southern Company Services.

 Components of units 1 and 2

 Units 3 and 4 of Georgia’s Alvin W Vogtle Electric Generating Plant

-After a series of applications and approvals, the units were cleared by NRC in 2012.
+After a series of applications and approvals, the units were cleared by the NRC in 2012.
 The approval was, however, not free of controversy, as the chairman of the commission voted negatively, citing the Fukushima accident in Japan in 2011.